InfamousMusicify/FamousBros-Faithful-Venom/README.md

 ~~~

 I made this resource pack for myself as a Composite of the Textures/UI and some custom stuff for my datapacks.
-Released it publicly because I Know im not the only one who doesnt like the new faithful textures.
+Released it publicly because I know I'm not the only one who doesnt like the new faithful textures.
-and misses antvenoms Faithful pack being updated regularly.
+And misses Antvenom's Faithful pack being updated more regularly.

 I likely wont update this very much.
 Mostly during new minecraft releases to catch up with textures.  or when I update my datapack textures.